Computer Science studies computers and computing including (not limited to)

 Topics in other subject areas will be collected if they are related to Computer Science curriculum or faculty research.

 The department offers the Bachelor of Science and Master of Science degrees in Computer Science.

 The undergraduate program prepares students for industrial, commercial, government, and university environments.
 Practical application of theory, communication skills, importance professional development, and ethics will be stressed.

-Undergraduate coursework includes various programming languages beginning with Java.
-Courses relate to the topics mentioned in the Scope section, as well as compiler design, microprocessor programming, computer networks, computer graphics, artificial intelligence, automata, and software engineering.
+Undergraduate coursework includes various programming languages.
+Courses relate to the topics mentioned in the Scope section, as well as compiler design, computer networks, computer graphics, artificial intelligence, and software engineering.

 There is no geographical limitation for this collection although the United States is represented by the bulk of the collection.

 Since Computer Science is a rapidly changing field, emphasis for acquisition is recent works.
 Older material will be retained if it supports the curriculum or research.
 Serials are kept indefinitely, where most material older than ten years will be sent to off-site storage.

 General works are collected at the initial study level.
 Professional works, scholarly monographs, data compilations, journals, proceedings, societal transactions, symposia, and standards are collected at the research level.

 There is not a limitation on format; however, most will be paper, microform, and electronic resources.

 Online books and journals are available via local subscription and OhioLINK.